antony-jacob817/To-Do-List/README.md

-# 📝 To-Do List: 🧭 TaskTrail
+# 📝 To-Do List: 🧭 Task Trail

 A clean and simple task manager with local storage persistence.
 Organize your tasks, your way.